State of the Climate 2014.

-This State of the Climate is the second paper produced by CSIRO and the Australian Bureau of Meteorology.
+This State of the Climate is the third in a series of reports produced by CSIRO and the Australian Bureau of Meteorology.
 It provides a summary of observations of Australia’s climate and analysis of the factors that influence it.

 The Bureau has been observing, reporting and researching Australia’s weather since 1908.
 CSIRO has been undertaking atmospheric and marine research for more than 60 years.
 Together our scientists continue to build the body of knowledge that allows people to understand the changes in our climate that we are observing and prepare for any future changes.